-Today’s Guest Blogger is Miranda Tymoschuk who is a university student living with disability, chronic health issues and mental illness.
+Today’s Guest Blogger is Miranda Tymoschuk who is a university student living with a disability, chronic health issues and mental illness.
 She’s also a passionate public speaker and social activist.
 The road she’s on has not been an easy one, but every day she’s learning more about herself and realizing how beautiful life is.

 When my friend Audrey and I were downtown looking for street art, we came across this painting that says “everything matters, nothing’s important,” and I immediately felt it completely describes how I often feel living with post-traumatic stress disorder (PTSD)and borderline personality disorder (BPD).